Languages of the United Kingdom: Immigrant languages

-Sylheti is the most spoken language (considered also as a Bengali dialect) among British Bangladeshis, with around 400,000 speakers.
-Standard Bengali is spoken by a minority of British Bangladeshis and majority of West Bengalis.
-The Standardised variant of Bengali is used by the community as a whole particularly in media.
-Sylheti had been recognised as part of the list of native languages spoken by students in British schools, and some institutions such as the National Health Service (NHS) provide Sylheti translation services.
+Predominantly people of Bangladeshi origin in the UK speak Sylheti, which is mostly a spoken language with no standard form, and is also generally considered as a dialect of Bengali.
+Recent Italian-Bangladeshi migrants to the UK mostly speak standard Bengali (including other dialects).
+Standard Bengali is used by the community as a whole particularly in media.
+Sylheti had been enlisted as part of the list of native languages spoken by students in British schools, and some institutions such as the National Health Service (NHS) provide Sylheti translation services.

 Most common immigrant languages

 According to the 2021 census, English or Welsh was the main language of 91.1% of the residents of England and Wales.
 Among other languages, the most common were as follows.